-- You can earn up to 6 credits from study abroad or a summer program, with the approval of the Russian Language and Literature minor advisor.
+- You can earn up to 6 credits from a semester or summer study abroad program, with the approval of the Russian Language and Literature minor advisor.

 - All advanced credits must be unique to the Russian Language and Literature minor (i.e. not counted towards any other major or minor).

 - You must earn at least a B- or above in language courses in order to continue to the next level.
 You must also maintain at least a B- average in all courses taken to fulfill the minor requirements.
 If you do not meet this requirement, you may either repeat the course(s) in question or earn at least a B- in an approved equivalent course or courses (either during the summer or in a study abroad program).